CarelessOutcast/CrabbyTasks/_frontend/README.md

 ### `images`

-This folder likely contains image assets used in the application.
+This folder contains image assets used in the application.

 ### `interfaces`

 - **Task.ts**: Defines an interface for a Task object.
+Used for typescript.

 ### `layout`

-- **DefaultLayout.tsx**: This component represents the default layout of the application, which likely includes common elements like navigation bars or footers.
+- **DefaultLayout.tsx**: This component represents the default layout of the application which includes common elements like navigation bars or footers.

 ### `pages`